 Where to stay

 Interlaken was my base both times I visited Spiez.
-The hotels I stayed at and which I can recommend for Interlaken are: Grand Giessbach Hotel and Hotel Interlaken.
+The hotels I stayed at and which I can recommend for Interlaken are Grand Giessbach Hotel and Hotel Interlaken.
 Spiez is not far away and gets easily reached from Interlaken (by train or car).

-It is also known for its lovely marina and lakeside promenade.
-It’s also particularly family friendly as an area and the town’s free beaches and many parks and play areas are perfect to help wear out your little ones.
+It is also known for its lovely marina and the lakeside promenade.
+It’s also particularly family-friendly as an area, and the town’s free beaches and many parks and play areas are perfect for helping wear out your little ones.

 Top Things to Do in Nyon

-If you pay a visit to the Chateux de Nyon, access to the courtyard and terrace is free and provides spectacular views of Lake Geneva, the French Alps, Mon Blanc, and if you are lucky you will even see the famous Jet d’Eau fountain.
+If you pay a visit to the Chateaux de Nyon, access to the courtyard and terrace is free and provides spectacular views of Lake Geneva, the French Alps, Mont Blanc, and if you are lucky, you will even see the famous Jet d’Eau fountain.

 To learn more about Lake Geneva or ‘Lac Leman’, you can go and saunter around the Museum of Lake Geneva to learn about its origins, flora and fauna, and local history.
 If you have kids with you, they have many opportunities for interactive learning.

 Where to stay

-I visited Nyon twice for a couple of hours and one time Montreux was my base (Nyon can easily to be reached by boat or train).
-In Montreux I recommend a beautiful 4* hotel with a great view of Lake Geneva.
+I visited Nyon twice for a couple of hours, and one time Montreux was my base (Nyon can easily be reached by boat or train).
+In Montreux, I recommend a beautiful 4* hotel with a great view of Lake Geneva.
 Find accommodation in Nyon and get the best price

 Canton: Bernese Oberland

-One of the most famous towns in Switzerland (or better village) is Lauterbrunnen so add it to your Switzerland itinerary.
+One of the most famous towns in Switzerland (or better village) is Lauterbrunnen.
+A must-see for your Switzerland itinerary.
 Lauterbrunnen translates as ‘many fountains’.